G. H. Evison: Example of pen and ink magazine illustration

 Evison was a regular illustrator for George Newnes' Wide World Magazine.
 He did approximately two dozen illustrations for From Job to Job Around the World by Alfred C. B. Fletcher in Wide World Magazine Volume 37, May–October 1916.
 The serial story covers the adventures of two young Americans who set out from San Francisco to travel around the world with only $10 between them.

-Book Illustration
+Book illustration

 Evison seems to have made a slow start at book illustration.
-It was only at the end of the first decade of the 20th century that he began to illustrate any significant number of books, and this grew to a flood with his illustrations of the Daily Mailsixpenny novels.
+It was only at the end of the first decade of the 20th century that he began to illustrate any significant number of books, and this grew to a flood with his illustrations of the Daily Mail sixpenny novels.